BdR76/CSVLint/docs/readme.md

 ### Align vertically ###

-Align vertically, will add white space to vertically align all columns.
+Align vertically, will add spaces to vertically align all columns.
 The amount of white space is based on the column widths.
+Integer and decimal values will be right aligned and any other datatypes are left aligned, similar to reformatting as fixed-width format.

 This can be useful for viewing the data, but it's not recommended to store the data with this extra white space.
 The file size will become unnecessary